How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

+If you wish you had more lilac bushes, this post is for you.
 This is how my mama taught me how to split a Lilac Bush to spread around your property or to share with friends.
-The good news is it’s free—this easy way to propagate lilacs works almost every time.
+This old-timey method has worked flawlessly with my existing plants and it’s a free and budget-friendly way to generate more plants

 You’re probably wondering about this departure from my usual DIY decorating posts, especially after I proclaimed not to have a green thumb and even posted about The Best Way to Save a Faux Ficus Tree.